Truongphi20/inequaltion/README.md

 \end{array}} \right
 $$

-Similarly, we consider M to be an extrem variable to be solved, declare the variable, and set it to be the minima.
+Similarly, we consider M to be an extrema variable to be solved, declare the variable, and set it to be the minima.

     {'a':0,'b':0,'M':-1,'P':1}